Can City Win the Champions League?

 Not only are City fancied to come out on top in this fixture, they are tipped to go on and win the Champions League.
 Guardiola has instilled a sense of belief at the Etihad Stadium and you wouldn’t bet against the Blues on current form.
 As of January 23, they are favourites here at 5/1 to go on and win Europe’s ultimate prize and punters will be keeping an eye on any injury news ahead of their last-16 clash.

 To win the Champions League, you must be solid defensively.
 City have come under scrutiny in recent years but Pep has worked hard to bring stability to the back four.
 Ederson Moraes has been a significant upgrade at the goalkeeper position whilst Kyle Walker has adjusted quickly to life in Manchester.
-In addition, Fabian Delph looks like a brand new player at left back and Nicolas Otamendi is playing at a career-high level.
+In addition, Fabian Delph looks like a brand new player at left back and Nicolas Otamendi is playing at a career-high level - to such an extent that you need a bonuskod ComeOn in orer to get good odds on City keeping a clean sheet.

 But despite their renewed prowess in defence, City are still prone to making errors.
 The Blues have kept just three clean sheets in their last 10 games and Pep won’t be satisfied yet.
 Stopping your rivals from scoring an away goal is vital – City have been sublime on home soil, winning their last 11 top flight games and scoring 41 goals in the process.
 With form like that, City are almost unbeatable in front of their own fans.